renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 - [BitQuery](https://graphql.bitquery.io/ide) (to query data from blockchains)
 - [Flipside Crypto](https://app.flipsidecrypto.com) (to query data from blockchains)
 - [GraphQL](https://medium.com/coinmonks/get-uniswap-data-using-the-graph-79d0c6f7b9f2) (to extract data from Uniswap)

+**API and App-Development Platforms**

+- [Alchemy](https://www.alchemy.com/) is an alternative platform to develop blockchain applications rapidly.
+However, as of January 2022, it does not support Avalanche.

 ## Future Plans for Avalytics